timklapdor/uimagine-website/_drafts/welcome-to-the-world-of-mixed-reality.md

 2. Overlaying Information
 3. Extending the Physical

 The most famous and widely known use of Augmented Reality is using it display 3D objects on top of a physical plane, like a floor or table top.
 This allows objects to be displayed to scale, or purposely made out of scale in order for them to be viewed from multiple angles and directions.
+You can use this to [display objects in your home](https://tinyurl.com/MRreadings "IKEA Place"), [play 3D games in a real environment]() and even [hijack as space](https://www.youtube.com/watch?time_continue=6&v=b9T2LVM7ynM "MoMA Hijack").

 Perhaps the more interesting use of AR is not necessarily bring in virtual objects but displaying information within the physical space.
+You can overlay physical objects with additional and contextual information - like [points of interest](https://twitter.com/AndrewProjDent/status/966740568708714498 "POI"),  [business cards](https://twitter.com/OsFalmer/status/1008736572185903105 "Business Cards"), [device instructions](https://twitter.com/mortenjust/status/1027183855692931072 "Remote Instructions") or [items in a shop](https://twitter.com/yumaSoerianto/status/1010789932745388032 "Nintendo Demo").
+But perhaps more interesting is the ability for AR to extend a physical object.
+In this way we can turn static, 'dumb' objects into dynamic, plastic ones that can reshape and reform themselves for different purposes.
+[Printed object can come alive](https://twitter.com/robomex/status/1007006956622630913), [newspapers can deliver multimedia content](https://twitter.com/nathangitter/status/1010599486303981570) and devices can [extend beyond their physical constraints](https://twitter.com/jblefevre60/status/1026400738455388160 "Apple Watch").

 Mixed Reality is just that - a blend of both virtual and augmented technologies.
-Combing the the physical mapping capabilities of a mobile device with visual apparatus of googles Mixed Reality allows virtual objects to be anchored within the physical world.
-Instead of looking at the screen of a mobile, you look through screen and see both the physical and virtual world in front of.

-This technology is still embryonic but it has great potential.
+Combing the the physical mapping capabilities of a mobile device with visual apparatus of a set of googles, Mixed Reality allows virtual objects to be anchored within the physical world.
+Instead of looking at the screen of a mobile, you look through screen and see both the physical and virtual world overlaid on top of it.[ Microsoft's HoloLens demonstrates](https://www.youtube.com/watch?v=A784OdX8xzI) how this could look like and work.
+This technology is still embryonic but it has great potential, and as display technologies progress we may see this technology become more discrete and built in.

+We want to explore how these technologies could be used in an educational setting for a number of reasons.
+They have the ability to be immersive, allowing people to go beyond the physical constraints and possibilities.
+They have the potential to provide practical experiences in a safe environment, one where students can make mistake without consequence.
+Much like the flight simulators that have been an embedded part of pilot training for the last couple of decades.

+There's also the ability to provide greater context for students, and to do this in their learning, not as feedback, but live and in-situ.
+Providing spaces that are virtual allows students to think beyond the constraints of place and time, to expand their thinking, doing and being.
+Finally, the technology can provide a way to excite learners, to get them more involved in their learning.
+What can we do when students want to engage?

+The rest of the [WeImagine Mixed Reality Season]({{ 'events/weimagine-mixed-reality.html' | relative_url }}) aims to explore this space.
+A range of events, discussions and presentation will provide an insight into the possible and provide our learning community with a way of engaging with the technology, to test drive it and play.
+Come and join us!

+Further [readings are available](https://tinyurl.com/MRreadings) and will be added to throughout the season.

+The slides from this presentation:

+{% include slideshare.html code="qUyjNAQ0ttJYns" %}

+The video from this presentation:

+{% include youtube.html id="MdYOZihRBDk" %}